threadi/external-files-in-media-library/readme.txt

 == Description ==

-Add one or more files with their URLs under Media > “Add new media file”.
+Add one or more files with their URLs under Media > "Add new media file".
 You can use this external files in all places where the media library is used.

 == Feature ==